Stony Brook Seawolves men's basketball: The Geno Ford era (2019–present)

 On March 26, 2019, Ford's interim tag was removed and he was officially named the fourth head coach in the program's Division I era.
 In Ford's first season, Stony Brook won 20 games for the eighth time in the last 11 seasons and finished in second place in the America East, their ninth top-2 finish over that time period.
 After defeating Albany in the America East quarterfinals, Stony Brook was upset 64–58 at home by Hartford in the semifinals to end their season at 20–13.
 In the offseason, the program lost three stars to Power 5 schools, with Elijah Olaniyi transferring to Miami (FL), Makale Foreman transferring to California and Andrew Garcia transferring to Georgia.

 In Ford's second season, Stony Brook finished 9–14, their worst record in 13 years.
 The Seawolves were eliminated in the first round of the America East playoffs after blowing a 16-point second half lead against UMass Lowell.
 Mouhamadou Gueye was named the America East Defensive Player of the Year.
+Stony Brook was named preseason favorites ahead of the 2021–22 season, but in February, the America East banned then-second place Stony Brook from participating for the conference championship as a result of the school's impending move to the Colonial Athletic Association (CAA).
+Stony Brook's final America East game after 21 years was a 87–68 win over NJIT on March 1, 2022.

+The 2022–23 season, Stony Brook's first in the CAA, was marred by several season-ending injuries as the Seawolves finished 11–22.
+Stony Brook earned a CAA tournament win over North Carolina A&T, 76–61 in the first round, losing to champions Charleston in the quarterfinals.
+In 2023–24, Stony Brook finished tied for sixth place in its second CAA season.
+Seeded seventh in the CAA tournament, Stony Brook earned upsets over two-seed Drexel, 91–88 (2OT) in the quarterfinals, and three-seed Hofstra, 63–58 in the semifinals to face top-seed Charleston in the championship game.
+Up by five at halftime, Stony Brook scored the final nine points in regulation to force overtime but lost 82–79, one win shy of an NCAA tournament bid.
+Stony Brook was the first seven seed to advance to the CAA Finals since East Carolina in 1993.